-Something that is not discussed often enough in plein air landscape painting is the importance of drawing.
-Looking through books on Corot or Levitan, you will see pencil, chalk, or ink sketches for nearly every painting they did, and a lot of drawings that never became paintings.
-The Uffizi gallery in Florence has a large collection of drawings they used to allow people to copy from (they would give you the original drawings for every artist except the major Italian Renaissance painters) and I spent hours copying the Corot drawings as a student.
+Something that is not discussed often enough in plein air landscape painting is the importance of landscape drawing.
+Looking through books on Corot or Levitan, you will see pencil, chalk, or ink sketches for nearly every painting they did, and a lot of landscape drawings that never became paintings.
+The Uffizi gallery in Florence has a large collection of landscape drawings.
+They used to allow people to copy directly from the original drawings for every artist except the major Italian Renaissance painters.
+I spent hours copying Corot’s landscape drawings as a student.

 The sketchbooks are also fun to look back over years later as many of the paintings are long gone (or were never painted to begin with).